Shahrad-Shakerian/Data-Structures-Interview-Preparation-Kit--Beginner---Medium-Level-/README.md

 2. Target value is compared with the middle most item.
 If target value is less than middle value, it continues the same procedure in sub-array left to middle.
 3. Search continues until the value is found or sub-array value becomes zero.
 4. Quick and efficient method.

+# What is recursive algorithm?
+1. Routine calls itself from within its own code based on terminating condition.
+2. Way of solving a problem by dividing it into sub-problems.
+3. Output of one recursion becomes input to the next.

+# What is bubble sort?
+1. Simplest sorting algorithm.
+2. Each pair of adjacent values is compared and positions swapped if order is wrong.
+3. Process continues until no swaps required.

+# What is merge sort?
+1. Merge sort is an efficient sorting algorithm that uses the strategy of divide, conquer, and combine.
+2. List is divided recursively into two halves until no division is possible.
+3. Merges the smaller list into new list in sorted order.